avengerandy/REI/README.md

 ## Core Idea

+### Overview

 REI is built on a simple principle: **everything happens on the frontend**.

 This means no backend logic, no API calls, and no tracking—just client‑side computation.
 This makes REI private by default, lightweight, and easy to integrate.

+### Key Features

+* **Lightweight:** Designed for edge devices and resource-limited environments.
+* **Privacy by design:** User data never leaves the device.
-Frontend systems naturally work with a **limited set of content already available in the DOM**, making REI ideal for scenarios such as:
+* **Low disruption:** REI reorders existing items instead of changing what users see, keeping experiences familiar, while working directly with the limited set of content already available in the DOM.

+### Ideal Use Cases

-* **News readers** or **RSS feeds** – time-driven; only recent content matters
+* **News readers / RSS feeds** – recent items matter most
-* **Trending or hot lists** – popularity-driven; limited in size
+* **Trending or hot lists** – popularity-driven content
-* **E-commerce carousels** – re-ranking a few visible products
+* **E-commerce carousels** – limited visible products

-REI allows personalization **without storing user data**, letting individuals customize their own browsing experience.
+### When to Use

+REI is best suited for environments where:

+* Backend or data resources are limited
+* Privacy or compliance is a concern
+* Existing sorting (recency, popularity) already works, but subtle personalization is desired
+* Minimal engineering effort and stable UX are priorities

 ## Minimum Viable Product Demo

-There's a MVP of REI that helps you quickly understand how REI works and what it does.
+There's an MVP of REI that helps you quickly understand how REI works and what it does.

 This MVP demonstrates: